Large Graph Performance

 Selections

-• Selection handles can be somewhat expensive to draw, especially when hundreds or thousands of items are selected.
+- Drawing selection handles can be resource-intensive, especially when hundreds or thousands of items are selected.

-• The default selection decoration involves at least another visual and two coordinate system transformation, which can be costly with many items selected.
+- The default selection decoration involves an additional visual element and two coordinate system transformations, which can be costly with many selected items.

-The value of having thousands of selection handles visible, obscuring everything in the graph and being unable to properly interact with them is dubious at best, so selection handles should be disabled on the input mode.
-Depending on whether they are still needed in some circumstances this choice can very well be made depending on how many items are selected or the current zoom level.
-However, switching them off or on requires to re-check all selected items whether handles should be shown (by calling requeryHandles) which can be slow again.
+Displaying thousands of selection handles that obscure the graph and hinder interaction is not ideal.
+Therefore, selection handles should be disabled in the input mode.
+Depending on the specific needs, this choice can be made based on the number of selected items or the current zoom level.
+However, toggling handles on or off requires re-checking all selected items to determine if handles should be shown (by calling requeryHandles), which can be slow.

 // 'geim' is of type GraphEditorInputMode